talhavawda/student-lab-sectioning/ifs-solver/Readme.md

             - References for using Mindom:
                 - https://www.geeksforgeeks.org/create-xml-documents-using-python/
                 - https://www.guru99.com/manipulating-xml-with-python.html
         - However apparently ElementTree is faster for parsing (reading in) XML files, but I don't think this will affect me (hopefully) as I'm just creating the XML files
             - References:
                 - https://stackoverflow.com/questions/192907/xml-parsing-elementtree-vs-sax-and-dom
                 - https://www.mirketa.com/xml-parsing-python/
                 - https://www.edureka.co/community/52537/difference-between-elementtree-and-minidom

     - For the 2020-Sem1-CAES-Wvl's Students.xlsx input file, I used the COUNTA() Excel function (with the cell range being the 10 courses for that row) to populate the numCourses column as the "CAES Tutorial Allocations 2020BC1 - WVC" given by the College did not have column specifying the number of modules (courses) the student is doing.
         - The default Excel cell format is 'General' and if a cell is empty (in our case, the extra courses columns up till course10), then when reading into a Pandas' DataFrame, the value 'NaN' will be stored
             - I will be using the numCourses value for that student to extract the courses that that student will be doing as it will be quicker than iterating through all 10 columns and checking if the cell value is non-empty/non-NaN
-    - SEE src/main/resources/Readme.md
+    - SEE src/main/resources/Readme.md for a description of the input files
  9. Running the UniTime's Student Sectioning CPSolver (on the 2020-Sem1-CAES-Wvl problem instance)
     - Tried running from command line first (using the execution command on the UniTime website) and was playing around with the command to get the file paths right
         - The execution command on the UniTime website has the java jar file to run called 'studentsct-1.3.jar' but there doesn't exist such a file (and the output was giving an error about that file not being found) - we're only given the cpsolver jar file that contains everything.
         So I used the CPSolver jar file in the cmd command.
         - CMD command I settled on using that didn't give an error:
             - java -Xmx1g -jar lib/cpsolver-1.3.232/cpsolver-1.3.232.jar src/main/resources/SolverConfigurationFile.cfg src/main/resources/input/2020-Sem1-CAES-Wvl/2020-Sem1-CAES-Wvl.xml src/main/resources/input/2020-Sem1-CAES-Wvl